Dieu-de-l-elec/RGB_connect/README.md

 # Once built:

-The case is printed with a duo beige brown, and it blends very well with the black soldermask and FR4.
+The case is printed with a duo beige-brown, and it looks pretty good with the black soldermask and FR4.
 I've also designed and 3d printed a brown bracket.

 ![20251230_125217](https://github.com/user-attachments/assets/29fd04e0-abe7-40b3-aade-988b5edd9047)
 ![20251230_125325](https://github.com/user-attachments/assets/83ea6b9c-02f8-4920-9da5-3fac09b76d6e)